1990 Kuwaiti National Council election

 National Council elections were held in Kuwait on 10 June 1990.
 The Council (only half of which was elected) was created by the Emir to try to appease protestors.
-A total of 574 candidates contested the 50 seats, and although opposition called for a boycott, turnout was 62.3%.
+A total of 574 candidates contested the 50 seats, and although the opposition called for a boycott, the turnout was 62.3%.
 Abdulaziz F. Al-Masaeed was elected as Chairman of the Council.